-The application should include a project budget (see Attachment E) with justification using the provided template.
+The application should include a project budget (see Attachment F) with justification using the provided template.
 The project budget and budget justification should be directly aligned with the work plan and project description.
-All expenses should relate directly to achieving the key grant outcomes All expenses should relate directly to achieving the key grant outcomes of expanding access to and improving retention and re-engagement in care for OUD/STUD treatment patients.
-The budget should reflect a 12-month budget prorated for 11 months-month period.
+All expenses should relate directly to achieving the key grant outcomes of expanding access to, and improving engagement in, care for OTP patients.
+The budget should reflect a 4-month budget from June 1, 2023 - September 29, 2023.
 Personnel charges must be based on actual, not budgeted labor.
-Salaries and other expenditures budgeted for in the grant must be for services that will occur during the 12-month budget prorated for 11 months-month grant period.
+Salaries and other expenditures budgeted for in the grant must be for services that will occur during the 4-month budget.